 Yes.
 The court may refuse if there is an unavoidable reason for the travellers to stay on the site.

 The police will visit all sites reported to them.
-In certain circumstances (e.g. where the gypsies or travellers have six or more vehicles parked on the encampment), officers may use powers under section 61 of the Criminal Justice and Public Order Act 1994.
+In certain circumstances (for example where the gypsies or travellers have six or more vehicles parked on the encampment), officers may use powers under section 61 of the Criminal Justice and Public Order Act 1994.

 These powers will only be used in situations of serious criminality or public disorder, where normal criminal legislation cannot be applied, andwhere occupation of the land is a relevant factor.